rohithreddy/athena/readme.md

 ### Tufte CSS-specific elements

 athena uses the beautiful Tufte CSS layout.
-Most Markdown elements are automatically rendered to the proper HTML element and corresponding Tufte treatment.
-However, in order to fully utilize Tufte CSS, it is recommended you include images the following way.
-(Essentially write an additional `<figcaption>` tag a line above the Markdown image reference.)
+Markdown is automatically rendered to proper HTML and corresponding Tufte rules.
+However, in order to fully utilize Tufte CSS, it is recommended you include images with a caption (i.e., a margin note in Tufte parlance) the following way: write an additional `<figcaption>` tag a line above or below the Markdown image reference.

     <figcaption>Figure 1: A margin note about the image.</figcaption>
     ![An image.](/static/img/an-image.png "An image.")

+A relevant directory to host and serve from all your image assets is `static/img`.

 In the end of the paragraph (or even inline) you want to the margin note to refer to, add: